GallagherSecurity/cc-rest-docs-test/README.md

-# Command Centre REST API
+# Gallagher Command Centre REST API

 In 2020 this Github repository became the authoritative source of the reference documentation for Command Centre's REST API.